 - Curiosity about the product.
 Others seem to enjoy it, which can stimulate curiosity.

 - A contagious effect, almost everyone in your environment smokes.

-What makes stopping smoking difficult?
+What makes giving up smoking so difficult?

 - Physical dependence: the body asks for more and protests when no nicotine is supplied.

 - Ritual behaviour: the cigarette when you get up, with your coffee, after dinner, with a drink, etc. Smoking is triggered by certain situations.